react-native-google-signin/docs/docs/one-tap.md

 `WebGoogleSigninButton` serves as a fallback.
 Tapping it will open the regular Google Sign-In dialog.
 When user signs in, the `onSuccess` callback will be called.

 :::info
 The reason the `WebGoogleOneTapSignIn.signIn` api is callback-based rather than promise-based is that it's possible to get into an "error" state (when one-tap is not available) and then get a successful sign in from the button flow.
-Because of how the Google Sign In for Web SDK is done, modeling this is not possible with a promise-based api.
+Because of how the Google Sign In for Web SDK is done, modeling this with a promise-based api is not possible.
 :::